Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 Consumer participation

-• providing ongoing feedback about whether the service is meeting your needs, through consumer feedback systems
+• provide ongoing feedback about whether the service is meeting your needs, through our consumer feedback systems

-• being involved in the development and review of patient brochures and information handouts
+• get involved in the development and review of patient brochures and information handouts by joining one of our consumer advisory groups

-• becoming part of hospital committees, including clinical care, risk management, and quality improvement
+• join one of our hospital committees that span areas including clinical care, risk management, and quality improvement

 You may be a current inpatient, outpatient or parent, carer or family member of a patient.
 Even if you've never been a patient, parent or carer of a patient, your input, ideas, and feedback are valuable to us.